SaudNJMH/Rain-ITU/README.md

 ## Steps Involved

-1. Audio Recording: A 2-hour audio clip of rainfall is recorded.
+1. Audio Recording: A clip of rainfall is recorded.
 2. Segmentation: The audio clip is divided into individual second-long segments.
 3. Data Analysis: RMS and dB values are extracted from each segment.
 4. Data Uploading: The segmented audio data is uploaded to Edge Impulse for further processing.